hl2guide/Awesome-Visual-Studio-Code-Extensions/README.md

 Next be sure to disble any extensions, themes and icons that you may use in the future and remove extensions you won't use again.

-This will help keep Visual Studio's fast performance, especially during startup.
+This will help keep Visual Studio Code's fast performance, especially during startup.

 ## Auto Close Tag